docdimy/scribe-engine/README.md

 ## 🏗️ Architecture

-The system is designed as a straightforward pipeline: a client sends audio to the Scribe Engine, which orchestrates calls to external AI services and returns structured data.
+The system is designed as a straightforward pipeline: a client sends audio to the Scribe Engine, which orchestrates calls to external AI services (AssemblyAI for STT, OpenAI for LLM analysis) and returns structured data.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   Client App    │───▶│  Scribe Engine  │───▶│ External APIs   │
 │ (PWA, EMR, ...) │    │                 │    │                 │
-│                 │    │ • Validation    │    │ • OpenAI        │
+│                 │    │ • Validation    │    │ • AssemblyAI STT│
-│                 │    │ • Transcription │    │ • AssemblyAI    │
+│                 │    │ • LLM Analysis  │    │ • OpenAI LLM    │
-│                 │    │ • LLM Analysis  │    │                 │
+│                 │    │ • FHIR Export   │    │                 │
-└─────────────────┘    │ • FHIR Export   │    └─────────────────┘
+└─────────────────┘    │                 │    └─────────────────┘
-                       │                 │
                        │ • Security      │
                        │ • Logging       │
                        └─────────────────┘